Last Updated on February 20, 2025

 There are also rules you must follow at all times as a supervising passenger.
 You must refrain from:

-• Going on motorways.
-Learners can only practice on a motorway with an approved driving instructor in a dual control car
+- Going on motorways.
+Learners can only practise on a motorway with an approved driving instructor in a dual control car

 Can I supervise the learner driver with other passengers?